Looking for Frontend Monitoring Tools? Well, here is the list of the Top 10 Frontend Monitoring Tools in 2023.

 - Support for all major frameworks

-- Very well documented features
+- Very well-documented features

-AppSignal provides insights into your performance for both the front end and the background jobs, has host monitoring, and error tracking and allows you to collect metrics from your app.
+AppSignal provides insights into your performance for both the front-end and the background jobs, has host monitoring, and error tracking, and allows you to collect metrics from your app.
 You can also keep an eye on payload sizes, database queries, revenue, and many more with easily customizable dashboards.

 AppSignal is simple to install thanks to the lightweight Rust-powered agent.
-It monitors your applications’ performance displaying a simple breakdown of the actions it recorded and the metrics associated with it.
-You’ll see details about CPU usage, memory allocation, and network information, as well as an Event Timeline that shows details on what the code is actually doing.
+It monitors your applications’ performance displaying a simple breakdown of the actions it recorded and the metrics associated with them.
+You’ll see details about CPU usage, memory allocation, and network information, as well as an Event Timeline that shows details on what the code is doing.
 This allows you to understand what part of your application is taxing your performance and what areas need improvement.

 It features an anomaly detection system that comes with a few prebuilt alerts that trigger whenever things aren’t exactly working as they should.
-This is useful when you are just starting out and are unsure what to look for or when you are under a heavy load, and there are too many things to keep track of.
+This is useful when you are just starting and are unsure what to look for or when you are under a heavy load, and there are too many things to keep track of.

 While AppSignal is easy to use and implement, it does lack advanced logging and infrastructure monitoring, which will leave you with a few big questions.
-You’ll be able to see all your frontend performance details, but half of the picture will be blank.
+You’ll be able to see all your front-end performance details, but half of the picture will be blank.

 Price: 30-day trial and simple pricing based on requests that start at $19 per month for 250K requests going up to 2500M for $2249/month.

 Site24x7 is an alternative for viewing how your application or project does in the real world.
 Advertised as an Availability and User experience monitoring solution, Site24x7 offers many neat features like server monitoring, cloud management, RUM, and more.